hjfruit/graphql-java-extended-default-value/README.md

 # graphql-java-extended-default-value
-Default value library for graphql-java input
+This library provides extended default value of fields and field arguments for graphql-java